Ittiphon17/Portfolio-Theory-Analysis-MAG-7/SETUP.md

-## Installation Instructions
+🔧 Installation Requirements

-Before using this code, you need to install the following Python packages.
-You can do so by running the commands below:
+Before running this code, make sure you have installed the following Python packages.
+You can install them using pip:

 ```bash
 !pip install yfinance